History of Ubisoft in Timeline

 2001: Establishment of Editorial Department

-2002: Development of Tom Clancy's Splinter Cell
+2002: Release of Tom Clancy's Splinter Cell

 September 2003: Name Change to Ubisoft

-On September 9, 2003, Ubi Soft announced that it would change its name to Ubisoft and introduced a new logo.
+On September 9, 2003, Ubi Soft announced it would change its name to Ubisoft and introduced a new logo.

-2004: Far Cry Release and Rights Acquisition
+2004: Far Cry released

 February 2005: Acquisition of Sports Franchises from Microsoft

-In February 2005, Ubisoft acquired the NHL Rivals, NFL Fever, NBA Inside Drive and MLB Inside Pitch franchises from Microsoft Game Studios.
+In February 2005, Ubisoft acquired the NHL Rivals, NFL Fever, NBA Inside Drive, and MLB Inside Pitch franchises from Microsoft Game Studios.

-2007: Ubisoft Anvil Game Engine Development
+2007: Ubisoft Anvil game engine developed

-In 2007, Ubisoft Montreal developed the proprietary game engine Ubisoft Anvil (formerly named Scimitar) for the development of the first Assassin's Creed game.
+In 2007, Ubisoft Montreal developed the proprietary game engine Ubisoft Anvil, formerly named Scimitar, for the development of the first Assassin's Creed game.

 July 2008: Acquisition of Hybride Technologies